 Brian Law, ARPS, CPAGB

 I live in Macclesfield and have been taking photographs for many years.
-Like many people, I started working with film and I had my own darkroom for a number of years where I produced a few passable B&W prints.
+Like many people, I started working with film and I had my own darkroom for many years where I produced a few passable B&W prints.
 However, I really struggled to realise the image I had in my mind and for a long while felt very frustrated.
 It was only through going digital in 2000 that I have been able to produce the sort of images I dreamt about.

 I have progressed through a variety of cameras and for a number of years I used a Nikon D200 then a D300s with a range of Nikon and Sigma lenses.
 Recently however I have started to use an Olympus OMD EM1 which is a really great camera: small, lightweight but giving really high quality images.

 A number of years ago I became interested in the Pictorialist photographers who were pioneers of art photography in the late nineteenth and early twentieth centuries.
-What particularly attracts me to their work is the way they used texture and surface manipulation to create a painterly effect or often the look of an etching: something I have tried to do with some of my digital images.
+What particularly attracts me to their work is the way they used texture and surface manipulation to create a painterly effect, or often the look of an etching: something I have tried to do with some of my digital images.